Castlegate House: History

 In 1831, the house became the Quaker York Quarterly Meeting Girls' School.
 Its lease expired in 1857, and it was offered the opportunity to purchase the house.
 However, its trustees deemed the property unsuitable, and the school instead moved to Dalton Terrace, becoming The Mount School.

 More recently, the house has been used as a masonic temple.
 In about 1920, an extension was added at the side to facilitate this, designed by Ward and Leckenby.

+Further along the street lies Fairfax House, another Grade I-listed Georgian house, which is open to the public as a museum and run by York Civic Trust.
+R. K. Booth described Castlegate as "outwardly perhaps the more interesting of the two".